Rade Systems Advert - February 1982

 The machines advertised are yet another Z80A system with 64K RAM.

-They used Western Digital's 1397 chip set to support double-sided double-density disk storage in IBM's 3740 format and, slightly unusually, also provided 2K or character-generator RAM, which enabled custom character sets to be generated.
+They used Western Digital's 1397 chip set to support double-sided double-density disk storage in IBM's 3740 format and, slightly unusually, also provided 2K of character-generator RAM, which enabled custom character sets to be generated.

-Designed and engineered in the UK, apparently, the RADER 1000 - with dual 5¼" floppies - and the Rader 2000 - with dual 8" drives - might have been aimed towards the laboratory or scientific market, as the company was planning to ship 8-bit digital-analogue (or vice-versa) converters as plug-in boards.
+Designed and engineered in the UK, apparently, the Rader 1000 - with dual 5¼" floppies - and the Rader 2000 - with dual 8" drives - might have been aimed towards the laboratory or scientific market, as the company was planning to ship 8-bit digital-analogue (or vice-versa) converters as plug-in boards.

 Date created: 17 February 2026